-- Politeness is morpho-pragmatic. - Bangla pronominal morphology manifests politeness. - Pragmatic/contextual layers are present at the periphery of syntactic spines. - A pragmatic or mixed person paradigm is evidence of a nominal periphery. - Bangla has a mixed person pradigm and therefore a nominal periphery.
+- Bangla pronominal morphology manifests politeness. - Pragmatic/contextual layers are argued to be present at the periphery of syntactic spines. - A pragmatic or mixed person paradigm is evidence of a nominal periphery. - Apart from evidence for a clausal periphery, Bangla has a mixed person pradigm, and consequently a nominal periphery.